chapost1/StreamTime/README.md

     https://aws.amazon.com/

+- <b>AWS Route53 Hosted zone /w Domain</b> - deployment step includes:
+  - Certificate creation for Cloudfront and domain for frontend.
+  - Certificate creation for HTTPS connection to the Web server's Load balancer.

-- <b>AWS Route53 Hosted zone /w Domain</b> - deployment step is going to provision an https loadbalancer which will rely on certificate, thus to create & approve this certificate automatically, first, a valid domain should be registered.
+  Thus, to create & validate this certificate automatically, first, a valid domain should be registered.

     Route53 Domain registration step-by-step guide (zone will be created automatically):